krunker-india/PUBobot-ki/README.md

 Bot keeps statistic database, have features to automatically remove AFK users, disallow users to play pickups, fun phrases and more!

 # Requirements
-Python 3, sqlite3 module for python, discord api v0.11+.
+Python 3.5+, sqlite3 module for python, discord api v0.10+.

 # Running
-1. Edit 'config.cfg' file as you like.
+1. Fill the 'config.cfg' file.
 2. Run './pubobot.py' to launch the program.
-You should get the bot's command line in the shell.
 3. Send invite to your pickup channel to the bot via discord.
-You should see the invite in your bot's shell.
 4. Type 'accept %CHANNELID%'.
-You may also confugure pickups before launching the bot: for that open 'default' folder and edit 'config.cfg' and 'pickuplist' files.
-You can also configure these setting for each channels in discord.
+You may also confugure default channel values before launching the bot: for that open 'channels/default' folder and edit 'config.cfg' and 'pickuplist' files.
+You can also configure these setting for a specified server in corresponding folder or right in the discord channel.
 See commands.txt for detailed info.

 # Credits